raydsameshima/DMA/README.md

+# DMA
-# a note on Discrete Mathematics and Its Applications 4ed (Kenneth H. Rosen)
+a note on Discrete Mathematics and Its Applications 4ed (Kenneth H. Rosen)